yunpeng-shi/AAB/README.md

 This project proposed a strategy for improving camera location estimation in structure from motion.
 Our strategy identifies severely corrupted pairwise directions by using a geometric consistency condition.
 It then selects a cleaner set of pairwise directions as a preprocessing step for common solvers.
-Please see https://arxiv.org/pdf/1804.02591.pdf for more details.
+Please see https://arxiv.org/pdf/1804.02591.pdf for details.
 ## What are included

 ### 4 matlab files: